The ACSIS digital autocorrelation spectrometer is used as the backend for the spectral line receivers.

-The ACSIS (Auto Correlation Spectral Imaging System) digital autocorrelation spectrometer is used as the backend for the spectral line receivers HARP, RxA and RxW.
-ACSIS can be configured with up to 2 (HARP) or 4 (RxA, RxW) spectral windows of 250, 440, 1000, or 1860 MHz, of which the 440 and 1860 spectral windows consist of 2 subbands each.
+The ACSIS (Auto Correlation Spectral Imaging System) digital autocorrelation spectrometer is used as the backend for the spectral line receivers HARP, RxA, RxW, and Nāmakanui.
+ACSIS have a maximum of 4 DCMs/correlators fed from the same IF.
+ACSIS can therefore be configured with up to two (HARP) or four (Nāmakanui) spectral windows and supports a variety of bandwidth modes ranging from 250 to 3200 MHz.
 The spectral resolution of ACSIS varies from 30 kHz to ~1 MHz, depending on the configuration used.
-Wider bandwidths than 1860 MHz are possible for receivers that support those.

 To support fast mapping of large areas the data can be read out at a rate of 0.1s.
 This allows large areas to be scanned rapidly.